cithukyaw/redux-counter/README.md

-# Getting Started with Create React App
+# Redux Simple App

+A simple counter app using React & Redux.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts